vishxtr/HACKATHON_REAL2.0/DEMO_SCRIPT.md

 **Navigate back to:** `index.html`

 **Script:**
-> "SmartSOC IR represents the future of cybersecurity operations - combining AI-powered threat detection, automated response, and interactive training in a single, comprehensive platform.
+> "PhishGuard AI IR represents the future of cybersecurity operations - combining AI-powered threat detection, automated response, and interactive training in a single, comprehensive platform.
 It's designed to scale from small teams to enterprise environments while maintaining the highest security standards."

 **Key Points:**
 - Scalable architecture